Moddable-OpenSource/moddable/documentation/network/network.md

 No validation is performed by the constructor.
 Errors, if any, are reported when extracting resource records.

 ### questions(index)
 Returns the question resource record corresponding to the index argument.
-Indices are number from 0.
+Indices are numbered from 0.
 Returns `null` if index is greater than number of question records in the packet.

 ### answers(index)
 Returns the answer resource record corresponding to the index argument.
-Indices are number from 0.
+Indices are numbered from 0.
 Returns `null` if index is greater than number of answer records in the packet.

 ### authorities(index)
 Returns the authority resource record corresponding to the index argument.
-Indices are number from 0.
+Indices are numbered from 0.
 Returns `null` if index is greater than number of authority records in the packet.

 ### additionals(index)
 Returns the additional resource record corresponding to the index argument.
-Indices are number from 0.
+Indices are numbered from 0.
 Returns `null` if index is greater than number of additional records in the packet.

 ## class DNS Serializer